Attach Multiple Volumes to Tiers

 Local SSD Scratch disk (the root disk cannot be used for temporary storage)

 Input/Output Operations Per Second (IOPS) is an optional volume information attribute.
-This attribute is only applicable if the Type attribute displays the Provisioned IOPS (SSD) value (see Submit Job).
+This attribute is only applicable if the Type attribute displays the Provisioned IOPS (SSD) value (see the Submit Job API).
 The ratio of provisioned IOPS and the requested volume size can be a maximum of 30.
 That is, a volume with 3000 IOPS must be a minimum of 100 GB in size.

 A Provisioned IOPS (SSD) volume can range in size from 4 GB to 16 TB and in IOPS from 100 to 20000.